 Q.4.
 Do One Need a Dental Crown After RCT?

 Root Canal Treatment means that the pulp inside the tooth will be cleared out.
-Therefore to provide strength after filling up the cavity, crowns are usually used.
+Therefore to provide strength after filling up the cavity, teeth cap are usually used.
 Adding a crown to the tooth after RCT is a must.

 Q.5.
 What problems could develop with dental crowns?

-Some of the common problems that develop with a dental crown are:
+Some of the common problems that develop are:

-• Dark line on crowned tooth next to the gum line
+- Dark line on the crowned tooth next to the gum line

 Q.6.
 Do I need to undergo root canal treatment for placement of the crown?